oricis/JS-Assertions/README.md

     - checkObject
     - checkString

-All these listed functions have a return of type boolean and can be used independently.
+All the functions have a boolean return type and can be used independently.

 The main framework, build-in, functions, from *'src/js/framework.js'*, are:

+    - runAndShowTestResults()
-    - runAndShowTestResults
+    - showTestResult()
-    - showTestResults
+    - showTestResults()

 ### Use of "runAndShowTestResults()"
-    This function receive three arguments:
+    This function receives three arguments:

     1. The function to check.
     2. An array with the data for the tests.
     3. A number of the expected positive results.

     This function allow us to test functions that receive one argument with boolean outputs.

     Internally use the *showTestResults* function to display the test results.

+### Use of "showTestResult()"
+    This function needs two params: the total number of tests and the passed number of tests to show a trace "green" or "red" depending of the coincidence.

 ### Use of "showTestResults()"
-    This function need four arguments and can receive a fifth (optional).
+    This function needs four arguments and can receive a fifth (optional).
     These are:

     1. The name of the function to check.
     2. The number of tests will run.